-• Due to the enormous amount of data stored in documents of a collection, indexing of documents must be implemented in fully automated way (no human interaction).
-But how can we describe the content of a document in as dense as possible way?
+Due to the enormous amount of data stored in a collection, indexing of documents must be implemented in a fully automated way (no human interaction).
+But how can we describe the content of a document in a denser way to avoid reading through terabytes of data?
 Depending on the document type, different approaches exist: